- Protect confidential patient information from all forms of attack

 - Increased productivity of staff and IT department

-Allow personal web and email use without jeopardizing company security
+Allow personal web and email use without jeopardising company security

 Employee access to the internet has put many companies in an awkward position.
 This is especially true in highly-regulated industries such as health care.
 Laws such as the EU’s General Data Protection Regulation (GDPR), and HIPAA in the US, guarantee personal privacy for patients and individuals.
 And the trend to protect privacy is growing.
 If a company blocks all personal access to the web, the IT department receives a torrent of employee complaints.
 But if IT allows free access to the internet, they open the company to more vectors of attack.
 This could be through dangerous links on unknown websites or phishing emails targeted at personal accounts.
 And if an attacker succeeds in breaching a personal account, they can often jump on to the corporate data system and steal privileged information.
 This exposes the company to financial losses and fines.
 Not to mention negative publicity and damage to its reputation.